arokettu/php-uuid/README.md

 ## License

-The library is available as open source under the terms of the [MIT License](LICENSE.md).
+The library is available as open source under the terms of the [MIT License][License Link].